aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never forget a friend.
-Especially if he owes you.
+> 🥠 An alien of some sort will be appearing to you shortly.

-Last update: Wed Jun 24 08:16:27 2026
+Last update: Thu Jun 25 08:15:22 2026

 ### Let's play! 🎮